Ghost---Shadow/unit-test-recorder/README.md

 ### Typescript (beta)

+* Make sure you have typescript installed globally. (`npm i -g typescript`)
-`unit-test-recorder` will look for `tsconfig.json` in `pwd`.
+* `unit-test-recorder` will look for `tsconfig.json` in `pwd`.
 You can specifiy a differnt file using `--typescript-config=my-tsconfig.json`.
 This will make UTR automatically generate tests in typescript.

 ### Notes